ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-sysops-cloudwatch.md

 ## EC2 Instances

 EC2 instances report CloudWatch metric every 5 minutes; selecting the "Enable CloudWatch detailed monitoring" to see the metrics in 1 minute intervals.
+Even if you have more granular data, cloudwatch rolls the data up into 1 minute intervals.
 The goofy part is that you must enable a CloudWatch Write role on your EC2 instance.
 Unlike many instance options you can enable this feature after the instance starts.
+Autoscaling group metric aggregation is also reportable using detailed monitoring.

 CPUUtilization, network (in/out), disk (read/write - ops and bytes) and status checks are reported to CloudWatch by default.
 RAM & diskspace is a custom metric.